 Upon entry into the doctoral program, the student must form the faculty advisory committee responsible for guiding their preliminary examination.
-The preliminary examination advisory committee need not be composed of the same faculty members who were involved in the M.S. thesis committee.
+The preliminary examination advisory committee need not be composed of the same faculty members who were involved in the M.S.

+thesis committee.
 By the time the student is ready to begin work on their preliminary examination, it is expected that they will have some definite ideas regarding their research and scholarly interests and will have obtained the support of a faculty member who shares the same research and scholarly interests.
-The preliminary examination typically consists of a conceptual, quantitative, or grant-proposal document in the student's major area of interest and be of publishable quality.
+The preliminary examination typically consists of a review in the form of a conceptual, systematic, quantitative, or grant-proposal document in the student's major area of interest and be of publishable quality.